Czechia

 If you have a biometric passport, contact the National Aid Centre for Ukraine.
 If you do not have a biometric passport, you need to come to the office of the Ministry of Interior.

-Does Czech Republic offer assistance for return?
+Does Czechia offer assistance for return?

 Border crossing